Mrinmoy4CS/Lead_Scoring/README.md

 # Lead_Scoring
-Scoring Leads Based On Their Chances of Conversion Using Logistic Regression
+Scoring Leads Based On Their Chances of Conversion Using Logistic Regression.
+Identifying Promising Leads Based on Historic Records to Increase Lead Converion Rate